Hamberfim/jsCharCount/README.md

-### JS-Character Count
+### JavaScript Character Count Application
-A JavaScript App that counts the number of characters from a user input field but doesn't include spaces as characters.
+A JavaScript Application that counts the number of characters, not including spaces, from a user input field.